Skunk Works: Term origin

 The term "Skunk Works" came from Al Capp's satirical, hillbilly comic strip Li’l Abner, which was immensely popular from 1935 through the 1950s.
-The “Skonk Works" was a dilapidated factory located on the remote outskirts of Dogpatch, in the backwoods of Kentucky.
+In the comic, the "Skonk Works" was a dilapidated factory located on the remote outskirts of Dogpatch, in the backwoods of Kentucky.
 According to the strip, scores of locals were done in yearly by the toxic fumes of the concentrated "skonk oil", which was brewed and barreled daily by "Big Barnsmell" (known as the lonely "inside man" at the Skonk Works), by grinding dead skunks and worn shoes into a smoldering still, for some mysterious, unspecified purpose.

 In mid-1939 when Lockheed was expanding rapidly, the YP-38 project was moved a few blocks away to the newly purchased 3G Distillery, also known as Three G or GGG Distillery.
 Lockheed took over the building but the sour smell of bourbon mash lingered, partly because the group of buildings continued to store barrels of aging whiskey.
 The first YP-38 was built there before the team moved back to Lockheed's main factory a year later.
 In 1964, Johnson told Look magazine that the bourbon distillery was the first of five Lockheed skunk works locations.

 During the development of the P-80 Shooting Star, Johnson's engineering team was located adjacent to a malodorous plastics factory.
 According to Ben Rich’s memoir, an engineer jokingly showed up to work one day wearing a Civil Defense gas mask.
 To comment on the smell and the secrecy the project entailed, another engineer, Irv Culver, referred to the facility as "Skonk Works".
 As the development was very secret, the employees were told to be careful even with how they answered phone calls.
 One day, when the Department of the Navy was trying to reach the Lockheed management for the P-80 project, the call was accidentally transferred to Culver’s desk.
 Culver answered the phone in his trademark fashion of the time, by picking up the phone and stating "Skonk Works, inside man Culver".
 "What?" replied the voice at the other end.
 "Skonk Works", Culver repeated.
 The name stuck.
 Culver later said at an interview conducted in 1993 that "when Kelly Johnson heard about the incident, he promptly fired me.
 It didn’t really matter, since he was firing me about twice a day anyways."